AnRkey/AIB/docs/architecture.md

 - DOM events for user interactions
 - Electron events for system operations
-- Webview events for content interactions
+- WebContentsView events for content interactions
 - Settings change events for configuration updates

 ### Separation of Concerns